 - Implementation of advanced construction techniques.

-5. ROLE AND RESPONSIBILITIES OF THE SENIOR ENGINEER (S.E.)
+5. ROLE AND RESPONSIBILITIES OF SENIOR ENGINEER (S.E.)

 - Coordination between different agencies to ensure smooth working of the project.

 - Maintain quality of work and control the wastage of materials at the site.

 - Arrange the next day’s work in advance and ensure the procurement of material and labour.

 - Discuss the practical problems faced during execution with P.E. and fìnd a suitable solution.

 - Prepare the requirements of the material.

 - Prepare necessary R.A. bills, cash bills, final bills as per the work stage.

 - Check any rectifications of structural and finishing work.